 Thank you for considering me to help you through the patent process.
-It is complex and very daunting.
-I’m here to help.
+If you want to register your trademark, start here.

 By going through the initial consultation, you will receive an explanation of how the patent laws apply to your situation and clarity about your next steps.